brucejaya/payment-splitter/README.md

 5. Subdomains!
 6. Factory, storage, upgradeability

-## Structure
+## Protocol Architecture

 The Hypersurface Protocol primarily consists of two core components, each with several sub-components split into folders.
+The following section will provide a brief overview of each of the core technical components within the protocol, explaining the different functions of its constituent smart contracts.
 Full folder structure is as follows:

 	Hypersurface (src)
 	├── Hyperbase